GavinCopley/MediPulse/README.md

 ### Includes

 - Nighthawk Pages uses liquid syntax to import many common page elements that are present throughout the repository.
 These common elements are imported from the _includes directory.
 If you want to add one of these common elements, use liquid syntax to import the desired element to your file.
-Here’s an example of the liquid syntax used to import: `{%- include post_list.html -%}` Note that the liquid syntax is surrounded by curly braces and percent signs.
+Here's an example of the liquid syntax used to import: `{%- include post_list.html -%}` Note that the liquid syntax is surrounded by curly braces and percent signs.
 This can be used anywhere in the repository.

 ### Layouts